MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-in-app.md

 You can now easily embed the Fabric Notebook in the Org app.
 With rich content like code and markdown cells, visuals, tables, charts, and widgets, the notebook can be a practical storytelling tool, similar to dashboards.
 By following the steps below, you'll be able to add a specific notebook to an Org app.
 The notebook will become read-only within the app context, but widgets like rich dataframe previews, built-in charts, and outputs from popular libraries like Plotly will remain interactive.
 This will enable app consumers to explore and interact with the notebook conveniently.

-The operations applied to the embeded Notebook in Org app by consumers won't be saved, after refreshing the page, all the settings will be reset to default view.
+The operations applied to the embedded Notebook in Org app by consumers won't be saved, after refreshing the page, all the settings will be reset to default view.

 ![Animated GIF of notebook in app.](media/notebook-in-app/notebook-in-app.gif)